Bruce Jackson (sound engineer): Bruce Springsteen

 As an independent engineer, Jackson signed a contract to work directly for Bruce Springsteen, on concert tours supported by Clair Brothers.
 Jackson mixed Springsteen on four major tours from 1978 to 1988, and is credited as engineer on the album Live/1975–85.
 The tours include Darkness, The River, Born in the U.S.A. and Tunnel of Love Express.
 Prior to each tour, Springsteen and the E Street Band practised at Clair Brothers in Lititz to check out new sound system components and lighting effects, and to give crew members a chance to work out the technical details.
 Jackson mixed the rehearsals and concerts on the folding console he designed for Clair Brothers.
 Springsteen called him "BJ".

 Right away, Jackson noticed that Springsteen was a very particular critic of his own concert sound.
 At every new venue, Springsteen would take "BJ" around to various seats in the concert venue, sitting in every section, even the last row of seats, and listen to the band play.
 He asked Jackson why the sound was not so good far away as it was up close, and if the audio crew could do anything about it.
 Jackson said, "we can do a lot about it", and worked with Clair Brothers to design a ring of delay loudspeakers positioned closer to the farthest seats to augment the high frequencies lost over distance by sound waves travelling through air.
 This made the hi-hat sound more "crisp and clean", with higher quality sound in the back row than previously experienced in such large venues.
-Throughout Jackson's years with him, Springsteen maintained his interest in delivering high quality sound to every seat, and the solutions grew in size and complexity until by 1984 there were eight rings of delays set up for the largest venues.
+Throughout Jackson's years with him, Springsteen maintained his interest in delivering high quality sound to every seat, and the solutions grew in size and complexity until by 1984 there were eight delay towers set up for the largest venues.